Complete Guide to Childcare Subsidies in Singapore: CCS, AICS & KiFAS Explained

 - Working vs non-working mothers: If the mother is not working, the subsidy is reduced, though a base amount may still apply in certain circumstances.

-It is worth checking the ECDA website or speaking to your chosen preschool’s administration team for the most current subsidy tables, as figures are reviewed periodically.
+It is worth checking the ECDA website or speaking to your chosen pre-school’s administration team for the most current subsidy tables, as figures are reviewed periodically.

 Additional Subsidy (AICS): Extra Help for Lower-Income Families

 On top of the CCS, families who earn less receive the Additional Subsidy (AICS), which provides extra financial relief specifically for lower- and middle-income households.
-The AICS is means-tested, meaning the subsidy amount is calculated based on your family’s per capita income (PCI) — your household’s gross monthly income divided by the number of people living in your home.
+The AICS is means-tested, meaning the subsidy amount is calculated based on your family’s per capita income (PCI): your household’s gross monthly income divided by the number of people living in your home.

 The AICS is particularly valuable because it can significantly bring down the net fees payable to near-zero for families in the lowest income brackets.
 For Singapore Citizen children enrolled in full-day childcare, some families may pay as little as a few dollars per month after both CCS and AICS are applied.
 The scheme recognises that quality early childhood education should be accessible to every child regardless of family income, and it goes a long way towards making that a reality.